-- A: Excellent (4 quality points)
+- B+: Good (3.3 quality points)

 - B: Good (3 quality points)

+- B-: Good (2.7 quality points)

+- C+: Passing (2.3 quality points)

 - C: Passing (2 quality points)

+- C-: Passing (1.7 quality points)

 - F: Failure (0 quality points)

 - I: Incomplete.
 The grade of "I" indicates that because of illness or for good reason, the work of the semester has not been completed.
-An "I" becomes an "F" unless the work is completed and the instructor assigns a course grade by the last day of classes of the subsequent regular semester as published in the

-University calendar (i.e., an incomplete awarded in the fall semester must be removed by the last day of classes in the spring, and an incomplete awarded in the spring or summer semesters must be removed by the last day of classes in the fall).
+An "I" becomes an "F" unless the work is completed and the instructor assigns a course grade by the last day of classes of the subsequent regular semester as published in the University calendar (i.e., an incomplete awarded in the fall semester must be removed by the last day of classes in the spring, and an incomplete awarded in the spring or summer semesters must be removed by the last day of classes in the fall).
 The awarding of a grade of "I" requires an understanding between the instructor and student as to when and how the course will be completed.
 An extension of the time limit is possible, but must be approved, prior to the expiration date stated above, by the instructor and the Dean of the College of Graduate & Professional Studies.
 A graduate student with six or more hours of incompletes will not be allowed to enroll in any additional graduate courses.

-- P: Pass (0 quality points) - SP: Satisfactory Progress (0 quality points) - NP: Not Pass (0 quality points) - W: Withdrawal (0 quality points) without penalty.
+- P: Pass (0 quality points)

+- SP: Satisfactory Progress (0 quality points)

+- NP: Not Pass (0 quality points)

+- W: Withdrawal (0 quality points) without penalty.
 A grade of "W" is automatically assigned for withdrawal from the end of the drop period (first six class days) through noon on the thirty-fifth (35th) day of full term fall and spring classes and for other documented withdrawals.
-See paragraph on Withdrawal Policy. - AU: Audit (0 quality points).
+See paragraph on Withdrawal Policy.

+- AU: Audit (0 quality points).
 Automatic grade assigned for GRAD 698 Continuous Enrollment.
 For other graduate course offerings, participation on a noncredit basis by students who meet certain minimum standards set by the course instructor.
 Students wishing to audit must have permission from the chair of the department in which the course is offered and are subject to the same tuition and fees as students enrolled for credit.